Discover the delicious range of food that completes your perfect Cotswolds getaway at the Plough Inn, Cold Aston

 Dinner at The Plough Inn: My Verdict

-We thoroughly enjoyed our meal at the Plough Inn.
-Everything served up to us tasted absolutely delicious, and the quality of the ingredients really shone through.
-The service was excellent as well, we felt as welcome as if we were regular customers!
+I thoroughly enjoyed my meal at the Plough Inn.
+Everything I tried was absolutely delicious, and the quality of the ingredients really shone through.
+The service was excellent as well, they made me feel as welcome as if I was a regular!

 Our meal was complimentary, but the total bill would have come to around £95 for two courses and two drinks each, plus coffee and brandy afterwards.